 As will soon become apparent, I am not a film critic.
 But since so many of us are stuck at home, and none of us has a trip to plan or game to attend, why not delve into the world of soccer-related books, films and other such distractions?

 For today, I bring you untrained and uneducated reactions to a couple of films which are kind of about football, but really about its place in society and our minds.

 First up, one that you’ve probably heard of lately, as it was just released on Netflix and comes from a known (by some) source.
 The English Game is a six-part “period drama,” I think they call them, from the creator of Downton Abbey.
 I generally run like hell from anything called a period drama, but hey, this one had my favorite game in it, and seemed to be about an actual time in the actual history of the game.
-Also, I am now 100% unemployed until the travel industry comes back, so what the hell else am I to write about?
+Also, I am now 100% unemployed until the travel industry comes back, so what the hell else am I going to write about?

 And so I wandered into the world of period dramas — and it was about what I expected.
 Everybody was beautiful, they were all well dressed, there was lots and lots of over-the-top dialogue, clichés abounded, and the whole thing was utterly marinated in the English obsession with class.
 I suppose this is what one gets from Downton Abbey, as well, but I would rather stand in the rain on an uncovered terrace for 14 consecutive National League South games than watch five minutes of that show.